 Apply to be a Special Recreation Intern

-For more information about Chicago Park District Special Recreation programs, contact the Special Recreation Department at (312) 742-5798 or email@example.com.
+For more information about Chicago Park District Special Recreation programs, email the Special Recreation Department: firstname.lastname@example.org.